H. G. Wells' The War of the Worlds (Pendragon Pictures film): Production

 Production began in early September 2001, with plans to move into principal photography by October of that year, with a Halloween 2002 target release date.
 Businessweek reported that Hines abandoned this approach after the World Trade Center attacks.
-Two weeks later, with the support of Charles Keller, the director of the H. G. Wells Society, Hines began writing a new script with producer Susan Goforth, while they were filming Pendragon's Chrome.
+Two weeks later, with the support of Charles Keller, the director of the H. G. Wells Society, Hines began writing a new script with producer Goforth, while they were filming Pendragon's Chrome.
 The new direction taken would be to directly adapt the Wells novel, setting it in its original British setting and 1898 time period.

-Little information appeared about the film until 2004, when it was announced that principal photography had finished under the cover title The Great Boer War.
-The producers planned to release the film on March 30, 2005, but that date came and went with no theatrical release; in North America it finally was released as a direct-to-DVD feature in June 2005.
+In 2004, it was announced that principal photography had finished under the cover-title The Great Boer War.
+The producers planned to release the film on March 30, 2005, but that date came and went with no theatrical release.
+In North America it finally was released as a direct-to-DVD feature in June 2005.
 In a series of questions presented by audiences, Hines claimed that the film never saw a theatrical release due to exhibitors pulling out, either from being bullied by Paramount, or through fear of reprisal from the studio.

-The 2005 book War of the Worlds: From Wells to Spielberg devotes a chapter to the Pendragon film; it states that the budget was "approximately $25 million."
+The 2005 book, War of the Worlds: From Wells to Spielberg, devotes a chapter to the Pendragon film.
+It states that the budget was "...approximately $25 million..."

+Director's comments

 Director Hines said of his film: "I wanted to make War of the Worlds.
 But what I made was something that has a macabre cult following, like an Ed Wood movie. [...]
 I’ve learned a lot since my first outing.
 My heart is really in the new War of the Worlds – The True Story."

-Dark Horse
+Litigation

 In July 2006 Pendragon Pictures announced in a press release that the Dark Horse Comics H.G.
-Wells' The War of the Worlds comic possessed visual similarities to Pendragon's film; Pendragon set up a website poll showing image comparisons.
-In April 2008 Pendragon publicly announced the legal settlement of the matter, stating it "apologizes for any misconception its press release or later internet poll may have caused".
+Wells' The War of the Worlds comic possessed visual similarities to Pendragon's film.
+Pendragon set up a website showing image comparisons and polling visitors regarding the similarities.
+In April 2008 Pendragon publicly announced the legal settlement of the matter, stating it "...apologizes for any misconception its press release or later internet poll may have caused".

 Reception

 Although the film's score by Jamie Hall was well received, reviewers noted that the film felt very similar to the films of Ed Wood and the worst films lampooned on Mystery Science Theater 3000.
-One reviewer, however, suggested the performances were like that in British period melodramas, and favorably likened the work to that of Karel Zeman.
+One reviewer suggested the performances were like that in British period melodramas, and favorably likened the work to that of Karel Zeman.

-But the film as a whole received generally poor reviews by critics, who, while often praising the good intentions behind the project and its faithfulness to the source material, variously described the result as "unendurable" and "terrible in almost every way a movie can be", with "awful" effects.
+The film as a whole received generally poor reviews by critics, who, while often praising the good intentions behind the project and its faithfulness to the source material, variously described the result as "unendurable" and "terrible in almost every way a movie can be", with "awful" effects.
+Reviewers also complained about the film's original three-hour running time.